About Pukalani

 Economy & Demographics

 Pukalani's local economy is supported by a diverse range of industries and employers.
 The city's close proximity to Haleakala National Park and other natural wonders makes tourism a significant driver of economic activity, with many residents employed in the hospitality and service sectors.
-Additionally, the area is home to a thriving agricultural industry, with local farms and producers contributing to the region's reputation for high-quality, sustainable food products.
+The area is home to a thriving agricultural industry, with local farms and producers contributing to the region's reputation for high-quality, sustainable food products.

 Elections & Voter Records